Get all the latest data for Surabaya

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Bank Indonesia Residential Property Survey Q1 2025 Indonesia's central bank reporting directly from a nationwide developer survey.
-We used it to anchor the direction and pace of primary home price growth and sales momentum.
-We also relied on its financing indicators to explain what's driving price moves.
+Bank Indonesia -- Residential Property Survey (SHPR) Q1 2025 Indonesia's central bank reporting directly from a nationwide developer survey.
+We use it to anchor the direction and pace of primary home-price growth and sales momentum.
+We also use it to understand the financing and policy conditions shaping the Surabaya market.

-Bank Indonesia SHPR Q1 2025 PDF The original, citable report document with exact figures.
-We pulled the national RPPI growth figure and sales breakdowns from this PDF.
-We used those as a baseline to interpret what national trends mean for Surabaya.
+Bank Indonesia -- SHPR Q1 2025 PDF (full report) The original, citable report document with exact figures -- not a press summary.
+We pull the exact national RPPI growth figure, sales breakdown, and financing data from this PDF.
+We use those as a baseline for interpreting Surabaya's primary-market trends.

-BPS Surabaya GRDP Publication Official BPS publication describing Surabaya's local economic output.
-We used it to ground the local fundamentals that support housing demand.
-We avoided over-relying on Jakarta-centric national narratives.
+BPS Surabaya -- GRDP publication 2020-2024 An official BPS publication describing Surabaya's local economic output over five years.
+We use it to ground the income and employment fundamentals that support housing demand in Surabaya, and to avoid over-relying on Jakarta-centric national narratives.

-Surabaya RTRW 2025-2045 Spatial Plan The city's official spatial planning law for zoning and land use.
-We used it to identify growth corridors and land-use priorities.
-We kept infrastructure analysis specific to Surabaya rather than generic Indonesia.
+Surabaya City -- RTRW Spatial Plan 2025-2045 The city's adopted spatial planning law, covering zoning and land-use direction through 2045.
+We use it to identify growth corridors and land-use priorities likely to shift prices over time.
+We also use it to keep our infrastructure and zoning analysis specific to Surabaya rather than generic.

-Indonesia Tax Authority VAT Incentive Official tax authority explaining the VAT DTP incentive and legal basis.
-We used it to quantify policy support for transaction volume in 2025-2026.
-We explained why incentives may be more common than headline price cuts.
+Indonesia Tax Authority (DJP) -- VAT incentive (PPN DTP) 2025 The official tax authority explaining the incentive and its legal basis in plain language.
+We use it to quantify the policy support for transaction volume in 2025-2026 for qualifying new units.
+We also use it to explain why incentives and freebies are more common than headline price cuts.

-Kontan LTV Extension Reporting Major Indonesian business outlet reporting specifically on Bank Indonesia policy.
-We used it to support the claim that macroprudential easing extends into 2026.
-We treated it as secondary confirmation while keeping Bank Indonesia as the primary authority.
+Kontan -- BI extends LTV/FTV relaxation into 2026 A major Indonesian business outlet reporting specifically on BI's macroprudential policy extension.
+We use it to support the claim that macroprudential easing remained in place as of early 2026.
+We treat it as secondary confirmation and keep Bank Indonesia as the ultimate policy authority.

-PP No. 18/2021 JDIH BPK Official legal database entry for the regulation governing land and strata rights.
-We used it to ground what foreigners can legally buy in Indonesia.
-We kept the foreign ownership rules section verifiable and specific.
+JDIH BPK -- Government Regulation PP No. 18/2021 An official legal database entry for the regulation governing land and strata rights, including foreign ownership.
+We use it to explain what foreigners can legally buy in Indonesia and how that affects demand in certain Surabaya apartment segments.
+We use it to keep the "rules" section verifiable and accurate.